awollman/single-molecule-tools/docs/tracking.md

 ## Input

-The filename (or folder name for unstacked tiffs), either without the file extention or if using the bioformats plugin with extention.
+The filename (or folder name for unstacked tiffs), either without the file extention or if using the bioformats plugin with extention. p is the parameter structure which can be read in or set by the code.

 ## Output